madebyafox/Scaffolding_Graph_Comprehension/STUDY_3_EYE/Stimulus/README.md

 - nodemon for reload
 - Body-parser is middleware for Node.js that allows you to parse key-value data
 - mongoose is a MongoDB driver for the Express framework
+- use https://www.npmjs.com/package/append-query for appending to query string
 > thanks to https://github.com/Tuuleh/jsPsychBackendStart for boilerplate Mongo-Express-Node stack for db connectivity

 Dev Notes